Lovekus969/Solving-Problemes/README.md

 4. **Adjust RPM** with `increaseRPM(int)` and `decreaseRPM(int)` while the engine is on.
 5. **Honk** anytime with `honk()`.
 6. **Stop** the engine with `stopEngine()`.

+ Quick Descriptions:
+1️⃣ Climbing Stairs (k steps at a time)
+You can take 1 to k steps at a time.
+How many ways to reach the top of n stairs?

+✅ Use: Recursion → Memoization → Tabulation
+🛠 Similar to: Dice Throw, Frog Jump, Min Steps to N

+2️⃣ House Robber II
+Same as House Robber I but now houses are in a circle.

+✅ Use: Break into two subproblems: 0 to n-2 and 1 to n-1.
+⛓ Test of handling circular array constraints in DP.

+3️⃣ Max Sum of Non-Adjacent Elements
+Given an array, return max sum of elements with no two adjacent selected.

+🧠 Same logic as House Robber I.
+✅ Use DP: dp[i] = max(dp[i-1], arr[i] + dp[i-2])

+4️⃣ Jump Game I & II
+You are at index 0 and can jump arr[i] steps forward.
+Can you reach the end?

+Jump Game I → Just check if possible ✅

+Jump Game II → Minimum jumps needed ✅

+📈 Good combo of Greedy + DP thinking
+🔥 FAANG love asking this.

+5️⃣ Partition Equal Subset Sum
+Can you split the array into two subsets with equal sum?

+✅ Convert it to 0/1 Knapsack problem dp[i][sum] = true/false